aosabook/500lines/same-origin-policy/doc/chapter.md

-If it weren't for this rule, any site could set the `document.domain` property to any value, which means that, for example, a malicious site could set the domain property to your bank domain, load your bank account in a iframe, and (assuming the bank page has set its domain property) read the DOM of your bank page!
+If it weren't for this rule, any site could set the `document.domain` property to any value, which means that, for example, a malicious site could set the domain property to your bank domain, load your bank account in an iframe, and (assuming the bank page has set its domain property) read the DOM of your bank page!

 Now we modify our original definition of the SOP for DOM accesses to reflect